 The Inca Jungle Trek Experience To Machu Picchu

 We had an amazing experience the entire way across the Inca Jungle Trail to Machu Picchu.
-The next few sections of this article provide our day-by-day account of the trek, before we get into the travel tips we’ve left for those thinking about pursueing this epic adventure in Peru.
+The next few sections of this article provide our day-by-day account of the trek, before dishing out all the travel tips we’ve left for those thinking about pursuing this epic adventure in Peru.

 Jungle Trek Day 1: Mountain Biking & Whitewater Rafting to Machu Picchu

 The first day of the Jungle Trek begins with a scenic, yet gut-wrenching, van-ride up through glacier-capped mountains.
 It’s a pretty harrowing drive from Cusco through the Sacred Valley and way up to 4,300 meters in altitude.
 The adventure has just begun!

 High in the Andes Mountains, we reached the first activity of Jungle Trek: mountain biking.
 The descent started in the chilly mountain air but we soon soared down into the jungle, dropping in elevation nearly 2,000 meters in total in a matter of a few hours!

 The cycling trip is on a paved road, rather than a true mountain bike trail.
 Yet it’s still a very thrilling ride!
 And it’s all downhill.
 There was virtually no need to pedal during the entire ride.
 The breaks, on the other hand, were used very often!

 Despite being on a paved road, this downhill plunge was not without hazards.
 Rivers spilling onto the roadway, potholes, debris from landslides, oncoming traffic, hairpin turns, and steep drop-offs on the side of the road all added to the adventure.
 It’s not a bike ride for the faint of heart, but that’s all part of the fun!